Associate Director, Data Analytics - Value Creation & Deals

 • Deals Analytics support

-• Build new data capabilities covering customer profiling, segmentation & profitability, demand forecasting & inventory management, supply chain optimisation and procurement spend analytics.
+• Building new data capabilities covering Customer profiling, segmentation & profitability; demand forecasting & inventory management; supply chain optimisation; (Procurement) spend analytics to compliment the mature working capital capability in place today.

 • Accelerate delivery timelines through better solutions.